ypaulsussman/yblog/posts_to_write.md

 1. `${Add projects from "Next Steps" section of 'Revisiting' and 'Ideas' files}`

 1. After you do some NLP learning, build a program that creates (e.g. noun-verb) collocates based on pairs that rarely/never collocate (idea-prompting sample: “the clocks delectate.”)

+1. Create a new Anki deck of cognitive biases/logical fallacies (just scrape Wikipedia) -- programmatically parsing/processing text into Anki cards as another NLP task?

 ---